Pinus canariensis

-Pinus canariensis, the Canary Island pine, is a species of gymnosperm in the conifer family Pinaceae.
-It is a large, evergreen tree, native and endemic to the outer Canary Islands of the Atlantic Ocean.
+Pinus canariensis, the Canary Island pine or Canary pine, is a species of conifer in the family Pinaceae.
+A pine, it is a large tree, endemic to the outer Canary Islands of the Atlantic Ocean.

 Description

-Pinus canariensis is a large evergreen tree, growing to 30–40 m tall and 100–120 cm diameter at breast height, exceptionally up to 56 m tall and 988 cm girth (314 cm diameter).
+Pinus canariensis is a large coniferous tree, growing to 30–40 m tall and 100–120 cm diameter at breast height, exceptionally up to 56 m tall and 988 cm girth (314 cm diameter).
 The green to yellow-green leaves are needle-like, in bundles of three, 20–30 cm long, with finely toothed margins and often drooping.
 A characteristic of the species is the occurrence of epicormic shoots with single (not in threes) glaucous (bluish-green) juvenile leaves growing from the lower trunk, but in its natural area this only occurs as a consequence of fire or other damage.
 The cones are 10–18 cm long, 5 cm wide, glossy chestnut-brown in colour and frequently remaining closed for several years (serotinous cones).
 Its closest relatives are the chir pine (P. roxburghii) from the Himalayas, the Mediterranean pines P. pinea, P. halepensis, P. pinaster and P. brutia from the eastern Mediterranean.